 - you want to hang out with like-minded people who are looking to improve their skills

-The first season of defensive pistol league will run May – June of 2019 running every other week on Tuesday evenings in conjunction with the trap league.
+Season two of defensive pistol league will run July – September of 2019 running every other week on Tuesday evenings in conjunction with the trap league.
 If you plan to shoot both the trap and defensive pistol leagues, we will help accommodate so you can do both!
-League will run May 14th and 28th June 11th and 25th, 2019 with a 6pm safety briefing/start time.
+League dates are July 30th, August 13th, August 27th and September 10th, 2019 with a 6pm safety briefing/start time.

 Cost to Participate